 We appreciate your cooperation in making Be My Eyes a source of support, kindness, and empowerment for all of our users.

 We'd love to hear about your experience with the app.
-Every week we feature personal stories from our community, both from volunteers and blind users directly in the app and on our social media.
+Every other week we feature personal stories from our community, both from volunteers and blind users directly in the app and on our website.
 For a chance to be featured, please send us an email at email@example.com.
 We read through responses on a weekly basis and will get back to you if we have further questions or if we wish to publish your story.

 Community Stories are currently only available in English.